Phone: (810) 762-3408

 The Thompson Library has a limited number of group study rooms available for reservation.
 Students, faculty, and staff are allowed to reserve and use the study rooms on the following conditions:

-The office of Event & Building Services has adopted the following policy:
+The office of Conference and Events has adopted the following policy:

 Distribution tables are available at other sites on campus.
 Accordingly, soliciting of any kind is not permitted in the Thompson Library building.